ulookuglynoob/Nova-AI/README.md

 3. **Image Description**: NOVA describes captured images using AI.
 4. **Voice Commands**: Users can control the app hands-free by saying "Hey Nova."

+**NOVA** was declared the winner of the Congressional App Challenge for the Kansas Third District in 2024!

 ## APK Download

 Download the APK file by going to the release page in Github.
 Download the APK file from there.